visdesignlab/Sanguine/backend/README.md

     ```

 - Name: `/api/state`
-  - Allowed Methods: `GET.
-POST, PUT, DELETE`
+  - Allowed Methods: `GET, POST, PUT, DELETE`
   - Parameters:
     `name`: The name of the state object.
     `definition`: The state definition, usually the string from our provenance library.